zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Yeah, and what's the reply?
 ]

 ## We Don't Actually Respect You

-[TODO: somehow clarify what's going on when Said says he has no feelings about anyone, and Habyrka's reply to my "we just mean"
+[TODO: somehow clarify what's going on when Said says he has no feelings about anyone, and Habryka's reply to my "we just mean"
 Censorship doesn't make the underlying reality go away; you can't win our respect by silencing us

 Favoring overt aggression is crazy; you don't want to know what we think of you people